ramsey/uuid/docs/database.rst

 In the previous examples, we didn't use the UUID as a primary key, but it's logical to use the ``notes.uuid`` field as a primary key.
-There's nothing wrong with this approach, but there are a couple points to consider:
+There's nothing wrong with this approach, but there are a couple of points to consider:

 * InnoDB stores data in the primary key order
 * All the secondary keys also contain the primary key (in InnoDB)